OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ### Deployment section

 Specify the minimum and maximum health percentages for the resulting service.
+These settings enable scenarios such as [Rolling deployments](/docs/deployments/patterns/rolling-deployments).
+When the maximum health percentage is set above 100% ECS will attempt to start new tasks before bringing down old ones.
+On the other hand, the minimum health percentage will allow ECS to bring down tasks when the cluster does not have enough capacity to handle the load.

 ![ECS Step Deployment section](images/ecs-deployment.png "width=500")